 Importantly, we'll also tell you just what you can do to fix it.

-A Story You Might Have Heard Before
+A Tilt Story You've Heard Before

 Our hero is a regular No-Limit Hold'em player.
 He plays cash games and is currently going through a difficult phase.